Choosing the correct RC Helicopter Material shouldn't cause you stress too.

-Fiber Glass, also called glass fiber(GF), is becoming more and more common on mid to high end machines while saving some coin.
+Fiber Glass, also called glass fiber(GF) or "G10", is becoming more common on some mid to high end machines while saving some coin.
 It offers many of the good characteristics that Carbon Fiber does.
 GF absorbs high/low frequency vibrations, is fuel and heat resistant, and most people like the look of it.

-Fiber Glass frames are not as ridged as carbon fiber and weigh more, but for the average flier, they work very well and cost a good deal less than carbon fiber frames.
-You can find fiber glass being used right from small birds up to huge turbine powered machines and it works work well with all fuel types and electric power options.
+Fiber Glass frames are not as ridged as carbon fiber and weigh more, but for the average flier, they work very well and usually cost less than the equivalent carbon fiber frame.
+You can find fiberglass being used right from small birds up to huge turbine powered machines & scale specific frames.
+It works work very well with all fuel types and electric power options.

 Where would the world be with out Carbon Fiber?
 Yes, almost everything from fishing poles to jet aircraft have benefited from it, and the world of RC helicopters is no exception.